 - Comprehensive Exam

-All students take an off-site comprehensive examination, usually during their third year or beginning of their fourth year in the program, administered according to CEPSE department policy.
+All students take an off-site comprehensive examination, usually during their third year, administered according to CEPSE department policy.
 This exam covers special education policy and law, assessment and intervention principles, current issues facing the field, research methodology and design, and the student’s area(s) of specialization.
-Further information is provided later in this Program Handbook.

 - Residency Requirements